Description

 Audit

-This policy flags an Azure Storage Account as INCOMPLIANT if either the Blob Retention Policy State or the Container Retention Policy State is not set to Enabled, or if the corresponding Retention Policy Days values are empty.
+This policy flags an Azure Storage Account as INCOMPLIANT if the Container Retention Policy State is not set to Enabled, or if Container Retention Policy Days is empty.

 Default Value

-Soft delete for containers and blob storage is enabled by default on storage accounts created via the Azure Portal, and disabled by default on storage accounts created via Azure CLI or PowerShell.
+Soft delete for containers is enabled by default on storage accounts created via the Azure Portal, and disabled by default on storage accounts created via Azure CLI or PowerShell.